teslamate-org/teslamate/docs/configuration/sleep.md

 ## Idle Time Before Trying to Sleep

-Following activity such as driving or charging, TeslaMate will continue to actively poll a vehicle for a configurable amount of time (by default **15 Minutes**) in order to detect whether the vehicle will continue to be in active use (for example, whether the vehicle has stopped temporarily to pick up a passenger or to visit a shop) or whether it will return to idle state.
+Following activity such as driving or charging, TeslaMate will continue to actively poll a vehicle (every few seconds) for a configurable amount of time (by default **15 Minutes**) in order to detect whether the vehicle will continue to be in active use (for example, whether the vehicle has stopped temporarily to pick up a passenger or to visit a shop) or whether it will return to idle state.

 - If this value is set too low, the car may attempt to sleep prior to actually being idle.
 In this case, you may miss subsequent parts of a trip, for example if you had stopped for 20 minutes to pick up some items but the idle time was set to 15 minutes, the car would attempt to sleep.
 - If this value is set too high, the time after a drive during which the car is continually actively polled and is unable to go to sleep will be longer than necessary, consuming a greater amount of battery power.

 ## Time to Try Sleeping

 Once the idle timer is reached, TeslaMate will try to allow the car to go to sleep.
-It does this by halting all polling for the configured time period, which is **21 Minutes** by default.
+It does this by halting all polling for the configured time period, which is **21 Minutes** by default (12 Minutes for Model 3 and S/X Raven).

 - You will know that the vehicle is in this state when the status in TeslaMate is _falling asleep for x minutes_.
 - At the end of this polling window, TeslaMate will poll the vehicle status.
   - If the vehicle status is offline or asleep, this indicates that the sleep process succeeded and the car is no longer directly queryable.
   - If the vehicle is still online – which may sometimes happen due to e.g. background activity – TeslaMate will repeatedly halt polling for the configured time period until the vehicle is asleep.

-- Once the vehicle is offline/asleep polling will continue once per minute so that TeslaMate knows when the vehicle is woken up
+Once the vehicle is offline/asleep **polling will continue once per minute** so that TeslaMate knows when the vehicle is woken up.

 If you were to drive a vehicle that has just woken from Sleep Mode immediately after polling was halted, TeslaMate would miss 21 minutes (_by default_) of the drive session.